-The Downtown Redmond Link Extension builds 3.7 miles of new light rail from the Redmond Technology Station, opening in 2023, to downtown Redmond by 2024.
+The Downtown Redmond Link Extension extends the Blue line by 3.7 miles from the Redmond Technology Station, opening in 2023, to downtown Redmond by 2024.
 Light rail will travel along SR 520 with two new stations in southeast Redmond at Marymoor Park and Downtown Redmond.
 This extension is being built concurrently with the East Link project and was funded by the passage of ST3.